rroethof/roethof.net/content/posts/2025/11/cloudflare-aws-azure-outages-centralization-2025/index.md

 ## The Irony Department

-Before anyone points it out — yes, this weblog is also behind Cloudflare.
+Before anyone points it out, yes, this weblog is also behind Cloudflare.
 Meaning that when Cloudflare had a bad day, *you* probably couldn’t read my previous posts about why centralizing everything behind one vendor is a terrible idea.

 Delicious irony.